Are You Ready to Witness the Future of Data Security?

 Microsoft uses digital switches to couple both ends of the nano wire to a quantum dot, which is a tiny semiconductor device that can store electrical charge.
 This connection increases the dot’s ability to hold charge.
 The dot’s ability to hold charge determines how the microwaves reflect off the quantum dot.
 As a result, they return carrying an imprint of the nano wire’s quantum state.
 Microsoft is able to control these quantum dots digitally, thereby converting a complex analog operation to a digital one.

 Microsoft’s announcement and the fundamental breakthrough achieved has busted the pessimistic view of commercial availability of quantum computers.
-Having a powerful quantumcomputer commercially is a reality now… that too with a path of quantum computers/quantum processing units (QPU) with even millions of qubits
+Having a powerful quantum computer commercially is a reality now… that too with a path of quantum computers/quantum processing units (QPU) with even millions of qubits

 Couple this with research happening worldwide, it would be safe to predict first error corrected commercially available quantum computers with 100-256 qubits in 2026 and >1000 qubits in 2027-28 time frame.